staceybrandsma/staceybrandsma.github.io/docs/README.md

 **<div style="text-align: right"> <span style="font-size: larger; font-size: larger;">principal data scientist ~ amgen</span>** </div>
 **<div style="text-align: right"> <span style="font-size: larger; font-size: larger;">msc computer science, msc analytics, bsc biology</span>** </div>

-I am a principal data scientist with several years of experience analyzing data and building and deploying machine learning models in large healthcare and biotech companies, with a passion for analyzing data to improve patient's lives.
+I  am the Senior Digital AI Product Management Lead for Global Patient Safety at Amgen, where I translate complex safety challenges into scalable, AI-enabled solutions that help protect patients and enhance pharmacovigilance operations.
+With a foundation in data science and machine learning, I now focus on driving the end-to-end product lifecycle — from strategic planning and problem discovery to solution definition, prototyping, and MVP execution.

-My area of interest and expertise is at the intersection between precision medicine, public health, and data science and their applications in improving patient care, safety, and treatments.
-I have both a Master of Science in Computer Science and Master of Science in Analytics from Georgia Tech, in addition to my Bachelor of Science in Biology.
+My work sits at the intersection of precision medicine, public health, and applied AI, and I’m passionate about bringing innovative digital solutions into real-world practice.
+Prior to transitioning into product leadership, I spent several years building and deploying machine learning models in healthcare and biotech, experience that continues to inform my product strategy and cross-functional collaboration.
+I hold Master of Science degrees in both Computer Science and Analytics from Georgia Tech, and a Bachelor of Science in Biology.

 ### Contact Information
 - [Resume](StaceyBrandsma_Resume.pdf)